Sport in Plymouth: Target sports

 Bowls is popular because of the link with Sir Francis Drake and there are many public and club greens.
 Plymouth Croquet Club is at Hartley and there is another club at Durnford Street.

 There is a golf club at Staddon Heights overlooking Plymouth Sound and a 9-hole pitch and putt course in Central Park.
 There is a large commercial driving range near Elburton.

 Greyhound racing

 Greyhound racing was conducted at five separate venues throughout the city.
 The most significant of these was the National Greyhound Racing Club (NGRC) affiliated stadium at Pennycross Stadium which existed from 1928 until 1972.

 In addition to this main venue there were four short lived venues where the racing was independent (not affiliated to the sports governing body the NGRC) and they were known as a flapping tracks, which was the nickname given to independent tracks.
 The first was at Beacon Park from 1928 to 1931.
+After racing came to an end on 4 July 1931 the operation transferred to a new site in Lipson Vale.
+The new site at the end of Efford Lane was known as Castle Field and adopted the name Beacon Castle.
+The Beacon Castle Greyhound and Whippet Sports Ground opened on 22 October 1931, racing on Tuesday and Thursday evenings and Saturday afternoons.
+Favoured distances was 475 and 660 yards and they used a trackless hare.
+Racing ended in 1934.